theideapeople/Issue_writing/readme.md

 NO!
 Take one last look at what you have written.
 Any confuse that can be resolved before making contact will improve your experience.

+## But Most of All

+Thank you for taking the time to help improve the quality of the product.

 __References__

 [It's common sense, stupid][1]